- Education and training

-Second officer and Nautilus Council member Sam Belfitt is adaptable.
+Second officer and former Nautilus Council member Sam Belfitt is adaptable.
 She gained a degree in aviation before the lack of jobs pushed her to follow in the wake of her maritime ancestors.
 She provides some useful insights into working in the ferry sector and argues more needs to be done to retain seafarers who want to combine parenthood

 What is a typical day in your job?

 A typical day involves the navigation of the ship between Dover and Dunkirk, the loading and discharging of cars and lorries on the car decks, the maintenance of life saving appliances (LSA) and firefighting equipment FFE and all the admin that goes along with that.